Participatory-Image-Archives/pia-data-model/README.md

 - `dbml model`: logical structure of the PIA database and SQL extract
 - `iiif`: IIIF Manifest boilerplates, architecture overview and scripts to create IIIF-compliant resources
 - `ontology`: current SGV ontology and RDF Data Model (in progress - not yet available)
-- `salsah-export`: metadata extracted from https://salsah.org.
-All resource types' metadata from the SGV have been extracted, except for Images where only two collections relevant to the PIA project are available.
+- `salsah-export`: metadata extracted from https://salsah.org for the purpose of populating the PIA Database.
+All resource types' metadata from the SGV have been extracted, except for `Images` where only two collections relevant to the PIA project are available (SGV_10 and SGV_12).
 In most folders can be found two XML files (unresolved and resolved properties) as well as a CSV file.
+In this directory are also available the Geonames and properties containing JSON files extracted from the Salsah API, a CSV which comprises all ASV (SGV_05) places as well as the current SGV ontology.

 ## Data Model Diagrams and Flowcharts